 “We don’t have any option as pilots are not available in the domestic market,” he added speaking about the current situation.

 On July 11, 2018, Kansakar revealed that the organization may reward the foreign pilots with a pay package of USD 18,000 and co-pilots with USD 12,000 to ride its ‘wide-body’ addition Airbus A330 jet.
 This amount is three times more than what the airline corporation is paying its existing pilots.

 At present, NAC is recruiting three foreign captains for its A320 jets following which, they will be paid USD 15,000 every month.

 Procurement of Additional Flights and Recruitment of Crew

 The corporation has already got its first Airbus A330 jet and is expecting the second one’s arrival anytime in the following three weeks.
 For this, it will start looking for 12 captains and 12 co-pilots.

 “All these 24 pilots will be hired from foreign countries,” says Kansakar.

-The corporation has expressed that it will need eight captains to fly four ‘Made in China’ Y12e aircrafts.
+The corporation has expressed that it will need eight captains to fly four ‘Made in China’ Y12e aircraft.

-The corporation has also revealed its plans of separating its domestic operations from international ones.
+The corporation has also revealed its plans for separating its domestic operations from international ones.

 “We have been receiving complaints from all sides that the national flag carrier doesn’t seem interested to fly its domestic aircraft.
 Hence, we are splitting the operation into two entities that will be managed separately,” says Kansakar.